somosazucar/python-web/README.md

 It will hopefully monitor the main.py file and its imports and trigger a browser reload after an incremental rebuild.

+The idea is to obtain immadiate feedback each time you save your code. *Note: This is not supported with Transcrypt*.

 Motivation
 ==========